delalama/springBootCache/README.md

 ![Image of Yaktocat](https://github.com/delalama/springBootCache/blob/master/pics/3.png)

-The we ask for the same information and we can analyze the results.
+Then we ask for the same information and we can analyze the results.

 ![Image of Yaktocat](https://github.com/delalama/springBootCache/blob/master/pics/4.png)